 9 Best Exercises To Induce Labor Naturally

-check_icon Research-backed
+✔ Research-backed

 Labor is thought to be one of the most challenging stages of pregnancy.
 However, you could perform different exercises to induce labor naturally.
-Several women opt for induction of labor in order to ease the process of childbirth.
+Several women opt for induction of labor to ease the process of childbirth.
 According to the data collected from the US birth certificates by a researcher from St. Louis, MO, labor induction was opted by 31.37% of all pregnant women in 2020.

 As the due date approaches, most women become anxious about the impending pain, delivery, or their baby’s health.
 You can ease this anxiety by performing different exercises.
 These exercises will help you stay flexible and strong and prepare you for a smooth and easy labor.
 However, before getting into any exercise routine, it is important to consult your doctor.
+Understanding the right exercises and techniques helps you choose safe methods and proceed with care.

 This post illustrates some of the best exercises to help you get into labor with ease and who should avoid these exercises.